Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Look for Opportunities

-Now, aside form this blog, where can you find people to answer questions and get feedback from?
+Now, aside from the resources on this site, where can you find people to answer questions and get feedback from?

 Look for opportunities from outgoing officers, building admin and teacher liaisons.